PSHE (Physical, Social, Health and Economic Education)

 Year 2 learning about the importance of valuing differences and recognising how they are different to others.

-Children (now year 3!) are looking after their environment so they can enjoy learning and playing in an attractive, clean, tidy, safe and healthy school.
+Children look after their environment so they can enjoy learning and playing in an attractive, clean, tidy, safe and healthy school.